Modeling Concurrency Control as a Learnable Function: Execution

-For interactive transactions, the algorithm disallows certain actions that could compromise correctness due to the transaction's logic.
-Such actions include dirty reads and partial retry, because the behavior of the conflicting transaction is unknown, and because the user has already seen the outputs of some operations.
-Before executing $op$, the algorithm calls $GetCC(T, op)$ to get actions $\action$ (line~\ref{line:exe_get_action}).
+Given an operator $op$, the algorithm first invokes $GetCC(T, op)$ to get the action $\action$ (line~\ref{line:exe_get_action}).
 Next, it executes conflict detection and stores the conflicts in $S$.
 This step is skipped if ${\action}_d$ is \textit{no detection}, and the algorithm enforces $op$ to read clean data (lines~\ref{line:exe_if_no_detect}--\ref{line:exe_if_no_detect_set_clean}).
 If ${\action}_d$ is \textit{detect critical}, it performs early validation to check if previously read data have changed (line~\ref{line:exe_early_validation_before}) and aborts $T$ if the validation fails.
 The conflicts with lower priorities than that of $op$ are removed from $S$.
 The remaining are resolved with the given timeout ${\action}_t$ (lines~\ref{line:exe_filter_by_rank}--\ref{line:exe_resolve_with_timeout}).
 If not all the conflicts in $S$ are resolved within ${\action}_t$, $T$ is aborted (line~\ref{line:exe_resolve_timeout_abort}).
-Otherwise, $T$ proceeds to read the latest committed data (line~\ref{line:exe_clean_read}), or to write to its write set $T.ws$ (line~\ref{line:exe_add_write_set}).
-For stored procedure transactions, the algorithm enables more flexibility by allowing dirty reads.
-It uses $w_1, \dots, w_n$ for detecting critical conflicts before dirty reads, and $expose$ for deciding whether to make uncommitted write visible to other transactions.
-Each data object has a version chain containing dirty data.
+Otherwise, the algorithm proceeds to read the latest committed data (line~\ref{line:exe_clean_read}), or to write to its write set $T.ws$ (line~\ref{line:exe_add_write_set}).
+For stored procedure transactions, the algorithm allows dirty reads. \revisionhint{R2.O2}{In particular, it uses $w_1, \dots, w_n$ to detect critical conflicts before dirty reads, uses $expose$ to decide whether to make uncommitted write visible to other transactions, and records dependencies caused by dirty reads in $T.dep$ (lines~\ref{line:exe_add_wr_dependency} and~\ref{line:exe_add_rw_dep}).} Each data object has a version chain containing dirty data.
 The execution when ${\action}_d$ is \textit{no detection} or \textit{detect all} is the same as that of interactive transactions.
 When ${\action}_d$ is \textit{detect critical}, it detects critical conflicts between $T$ and its dependent transactions in $T.dep$ (lines ~\ref{line:exe_start_add_safe_guards}--\ref{line:exe_end_schedule}).
-In particular, for every $T' \in T.dep$, it adds the first $w_{T'.type}$ operations of $T'$ to $S$.
+In particular, for every $T' \in T.dep$, it adds the first $w_{T'.type}$ accesses of $T'$ to $S$.
 Once all the conflicts in $S$ are resolved, it lets $op$ read the data at the tail of the corresponding version chain, and updates $T.dep$ to track the read-write dependency (lines~\ref{line:exe_dirty_read}--\ref{line:exe_add_rw_dep}).
 After executing $op$ (line~\ref{line:exe_operation}), if $expose = 1$, it performs early validation and aborts $T$ if the validation fails.
 If the validation succeeds, it exposes the uncommitted data in $T.ws$ by appending them to the corresponding version chains.